 Vehicle parking in River Oaks is at a premium, especially for visitors.
 Please observe the rules which are included in the "ROCA Parking Policies" so that everyone has adequate and safe parking.
 Please contact Mirga Dulys at VMI with questions or concerns about the parking policies or these guidelines.

-a numbered parking space.
-In order for any action to be taken, you must provide the make, model, color, and license plate of the vehicle, and the number of the spot in which the vehicle is
+In order for any action to be taken, you must provide the make, model, color, and license plate of the vehicle, and the number of the spot in which the vehicle is parked.

 2. Un-numbered parking spaces are open to residents and guests.